 22. Sheep Manure

 Some people claim that using sheep manure keeps unwanted cats away.
 If you use it, it may or may not work.
-Fortunately, sheep manure doesn’t have a strong odor, and it’s a great fertilizer for plants.
+Fortunately, sheep manure doesn’t have a strong odor and is a great fertilizer for plants.

 23. Lion Dug Cat Repellent

-Lions are bigger and stronger than cats, so if a cat smells a lion nearby, they may retreat.
-You can find lion dug cat repellent at your local garden store.
+Lions are bigger and stronger than cats, so if a cat smells a lion nearby, it may retreat.
+You can find lion-dug cat repellent at your local garden store.

 The repellent comes in pellets, and unfortunately, they get washed away by the rain.
 Also, don’t use it as fertilizer.